lagunovsky/docker-backup/duplicity-backup/README.md

 Then compare the example config file (`duplicity-backup.conf.example`) with your modified version (for example `/etc/duplicity-backup.conf`) and adapt your copy to reflect the changes in the example file.

-Thare are many ways to do so, here are some examples (adapt the path to your actual files):
+There are many ways to do so, here are some examples (adapt the path to your actual files):

     diff duplicity-backup.conf.example /etc/duplicity-backup.conf
     vimdiff duplicity-backup.conf.example /etc/duplicity-backup.conf

-## Dependancies
+## Dependencies

 * [duplicity](http://duplicity.nongnu.org/)
 * Basic utilities like: [bash](https://www.gnu.org/software/bash/), [which](http://unixhelp.ed.ac.uk/CGI/man-cgi?which), [find](https://www.gnu.org/software/findutils/) and [tee](http://linux.die.net/man/1/tee) (should already be available on most Linux systems)